-- Gently roll the edges of the dough in towards the center to form the crust’s rim.
+- Gently fold the edges of the dough over to form the crust’s rim.
 Brush with a small amount of olive oil to help keep it in place.

 - Carefully spread the cashew ricotta over the crust.
 You may need to use your hands to avoid tearing the fillo dough.